 Turkey Hunting and Spring Gobbler Permit Information

 Note: Harvest reporting of wild turkeys is now automated.
 See Fall & Spring Wild Turkey Hunting Regulations for details.

 Turkey Hunting Permits, General

-This hunting Digest contains information for both the 2019 Fall Turkey Season and 2020 Spring Turkey Season.
+This hunting Digest contains information for both the 2020 Fall Turkey Season and 2021 Spring Turkey Season.
 Turkey hunting is by permit only.
-NOTE: For the permit application process, lottery notes, changes, status check and directions on how to claim your permits.
+NOTE: For the permit application process, lottery notes, changes, status check and directions on how to claim your permits, see details on Licenses, Permits, & Stamps.
 See License Information & Fees for fees.

-The fall turkey permit lottery has been eliminated.
-A turkey hunting permit is still required and may be purchased at license agents or online at Fish and Wildlife’s Internet license sales site www.NJ.WildlifeLicense.com.
+A turkey hunting permit is required and may be purchased at license agents or online at Fish and Wildlife’s Internet license sales site www.NJ.WildlifeLicense.com.

 - Spring turkey permits are allocated by lottery.
 Hunters who apply in the lottery have a much greater chance of receiving their desired area and period choices than hunters who wait for over-the-counter sales of leftover permits.

 - Award notifications will begin when the lottery is held, and permit pickup begins March 1.
 Permits must be claimed by 11:59 pm on March 24.

 - All permits awarded in the lottery will be available to claim until 11:59 p.m. on March 24.
 Unclaimed awarded permits will be redistributed in the over-the-counter sale.
 Application fee(s) will not be refunded for unclaimed permits.

 - Over-the-county sale of leftover permits: 10 a.m.
 MONDAY, MARCH 29, 2021 until permits sell out or the season ends, whichever occurs first.